MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 ## Camera height

 Generally, cameras should be mounted 12-14 feet from the ground.
-When planning your camera mounting in this range, consider the obstructions (for example, shelving, hanging lights, hanging signage, and displays) that might affect the camera view, and then adjust the height as necessary.
+When planning your camera mounting in this range, consider obstructions (for example, shelving, hanging lights, hanging signage, and displays) that might affect the camera view, and then adjust the height as necessary.

 ## Camera-to-focal-point distance recommendations